A/N: Here’s your Christmas special everyone!

 Oscar Matthews loved everything there was to love about Christmas.

-He was the type of person, who started preparing in November.
+He was the type of person who started preparing in November.
 He bought his presents, decorated the house, sang carols long before December had even begone.
-It drove his girlfriend insane, but Oscar merely grinned when she complained and kissed her until she gave in.
+It drove his girlfriend insane, but Oscar merely grinned when she complained and kissed her.